johannes-programming/datahold/README.rst

 Overview
 --------

-Wrap common datastructures for inheritance with modification.
+Wrap common mutable datastructures for inheritance with modification.

 Content
 -------